vdaburon/CreateHtmlForFilesInDirectory/README.md

 See the LICENSE file Apache 2 [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## Versions
+Version 1.7 date 2025-07-11, Add extensions ".txt" and ".htm", ".htm" file is not include like ".html" file but like log file with a link a href.
+It's a solution to open another html page with a link.

 Version 1.6 date 2025-04-29, Compute relative path for result page to a parent directory, e.g: directory with file : "c:/dir/image" and result to parent directory "../index.html" links in index.html to relative sub directory "image/"

 Version 1.5 date 2025-04-27, Change links name for Table Of Contents to avoid conflict with links in included html page.